buzzn/core/docs/application_architecture.md

 - we don't use controllers, they are replaced by the Roda tree.
 - we don't use views and the asset pipeline, they are in the process of being removed.
 Check branch remove-assets for current status.
 - the Rails logging mechanism will be replaced by our own logging (Buzzn::Logger)
 - Rails environments will be discontinued.
-The application will configuration only through environment variables.
-See http://12factor.net/config for the reasoning
+The application will only be configured through environment variables.
+See http://12factor.net/config for the reasoning.
 - tests: the tests inherit from Rack::Test
 - mid-term the rails gem should be removed, and replaced with the gems we still want to use (like activerecord, activesupport, rack, rack-test, bundler)